mui/material-ui/docs/src/pages/demos/text-fields/text-fields.md

 You have been reading our [overrides documentation page](/customization/overrides) but you are not confident jumping in?
-Here is an example of how you can change the main color of an input from "primary" to purple.
+Here is an example of how you can change the main color of an input.
 There is no limit.

 {{"demo": "pages/demos/text-fields/CustomizedInputs.js"}}